nextcloud/deck/docs/API.md

 - The API is located at https://nextcloud.local/index.php/apps/deck/api/v1.0
 - All request parameters are required, unless otherwise specified

-### Naming
+### Glossary

-- Board is the project like grouping of tasks that can be shared to different users and groups
+- **Board** is the project like grouping of tasks that can be shared to different users and groups

-- Stack is the grouping of cards which is rendered in vertical columns in the UI
+- **Stack** is the grouping of cards which is rendered in vertical columns in the UI

-- Card is the representation of a single task
+- **Card** is the representation of a single task

-- Labels are defined on a board level and can be assigned to any number of cards
+- **Label** is a board-level tag used to categorize and prioritize cards

 ### Global responses